awsdocs/amazon-ec2-user-guide/doc_source/install-nvidia-driver.md

 These downloads are available to AWS customers only\.
 By downloading, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla T4 or NVIDIA Tesla M60 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

+**Prerequisites**
+Configure default credentials for the AWS CLI on your Linux instance\.
+For more information, see [ Quickly Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html#cli-quick-configuration) in the *AWS Command Line Interface User Guide*\.

 **To install the NVIDIA GRID driver on your Linux instance**

 1. Connect to your Linux instance\.
 Install gcc and make, if they are not already installed\.